 It’s probably fiction.

-We can neither confirm nor debunk the actual story, though it does read more like a modern fable than a true historic event.
-The story entitled “Never Too Old to Live Your Dream” was written by Dan Clark and published in the 1999 book entitled, “Chicken Soup for the College Soul: Inspiring and Humorous Stories About College,” and re-published in several later Chicken Soup books.
+We can neither confirm nor debunk the actual story, although it does read more like a modern fable than a true historic event.
+The story of Rose is entitled “Never Too Old to Live Your Dream.”
+It was written by Dan Clark and published in the 1999 book entitled, “Chicken Soup for the College Soul: Inspiring and Humorous Stories About College,” and re-published in several later Chicken Soup books.
 This book contains stories, poems, and inspirational tales, and the Rose story certainly reads as an inspirational work of fiction.
-But again, we can’t completely say either way.
+It isn’t clarified if the story about Rose was based on real events or people.

 Real Photo: Nola Ochs